GalBenMoshe/2bcloud/README.md

 Deploying the application to AKS using Helm

-The pipeline triggers on push to main and pull requests.

 Running the Application

+# Done !

+## After Deployment

-1. Accessing the Cluster
+# Accessing the Cluster

 Retrieve the kubeconfig and connect to AKS:

-echo "${{ secrets.KUBECONFIG_DATA }}" | base64 --decode > kubeconfig
-export KUBECONFIG=$(pwd)/kubeconfig
-kubectl get nodes

-2. Deploy the Helm Chart Manually

-helm upgrade --install myapp ./chart --namespace default --wait --timeout 5m
+az aks get-credentials --resource-group <RESOURCE-GROUP> --name <AKS-CLUSTER-NAME>

-3. Verify Deployment
+# Verify Deployment

-kubectl get pods -n default
+kubectl get pods -n <YOUR-NAMESPACE>
-kubectl get services -n default
+kubectl get services -n <YOUR-NAMESPACE>

+# Access The Application

+kubectl get svc -n <YOUR-NAMESPACE>

+Get the service's IP address and browse to your application.

+# Change data

+If you wish to change the data shown in the website, edit the configmap in the helm chart.